PaveLuchkov/CaliindaApp/README.md

 *   🎨 **Delightful UI/UX:** Smooth animations, thoughtful color schemes, and clean typography.
 Material 3 Expressive based!
 *   ⚡️ **Effortless Event Creation:** Smart tweaks and intuitive gestures for adding tasks in seconds.
-*   🤖 **Intelligent Assistant (In Development):** An integrated AI agent to manage your calendar with voice and text commands.
+*   🤖 **Intelligent Assistant:** An integrated AI agent to manage your calendar with voice and text commands.
 Proactive agent with way beyond boundaries apart of Google Gemini.
 *   🔄 **Full Google Calendar Sync:** Mostly all your events, seamlessly integrated in one place. !!Events for more than 1 day are currently not supported (there will be another approach to visualise them)!!
 *   📱 **Native Android Client:** Built with Kotlin and Jetpack Compose for maximum performance and a modern feel.